lexicalunit/event-watch/README.md

 Within this config you should see various settings, for example you might see `core`, `editor`, `minimap` (if you have it installed), as well as other package configurations.
 You will need to provide schedule data for `event-watch` specifying your recurring event schedules.

-### Time and Display Formats

-Time formats such as `timeFormatSameDay` and `timeFormatOtherDay` are specified using [moment.js's format specification](http://momentjs.com/docs/#/displaying/format/).
-Display formats like `Display Format` and `Display Format Tooltip` are strings that specify how your event times should be displayed in the status bar or tooltip areas.
-The following values are permitted and will be interpolated automatically in display formats:

-- `$title`: The title of the event as defined by its key in `schedules` or `subscriptions`.
-- `$time`: The time of the next occurring event, formatted according to either `timeFormatSameDay` or `timeFormatOtherDay` as appropriate.
-- `$tminus`: The time remaining until the next occurring event.

 ### Configuring Schedule Data

 The `schedules` configuration should be a simple key/value object.
 Its keys are the titles of your event, and its values are are schedules.
 For example: